MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ### Azure DevOps prerequisites

-- An active Azure DevOps account registered to the same user that is using the Fabric workspace.
+- An active Azure account registered to the same user that is using the Fabric workspace.
 [Create a free account](https://azure.microsoft.com/products/devops/).
 - Access to an existing repository

 ### Fabric prerequisites